GopherCNM/Module14_Bikesharing/README.md

 After building some visualizations in Tableau worksheets, and consolidating these into a few dashboards, I created a Tableau story to help summarize my findings.

-The full Tableau workbook (Module14_Challenge) can be found at [Tableau Public profile]( https://public.tableau.com/app/profile/bryce.hutchins).
+The full Tableau workbook (Module14_Challenge) can be found at my [Tableau Public profile]( https://public.tableau.com/app/profile/bryce.hutchins).

 1. Citi Bikes are popular in New York City!